sunriselayer/gitbook/learn/sunrise/da-fee-abstraction.md

-# Feeless DA
+# DA Fee Abstraction

-Sunrise realize "Feeless DA".
+Sunrise realize "DA Fee Abstraction".
 This feature is realized by `x/blobgrant` module.
+Developers can use the blob spaces of Sunrise without fee only with providing liquidity to the liquidity pool on Sunrise.

 ## How it works